You are here

 - BS in cellular and molecular biology from the University of Michigan

 Conducted postdoctoral research as a mentored independent scientist, funded through a NCCAM/NIH K01 award in the combined areas of immunology and botanical medicine.
 This research was co-mentored by Gowsala Sivam, PhD, professor in the Department of Basic Sciences at Bastyr University, and Gary Elmer, PhD, a professor from the University of Washington School of Pharmacy.

-My research interests are focused on the study of immunological activities of botanical medicines and other natural products.
-I am currently studying the immunomodulatory effects of distinct echinacea extracts on measures of innate and T cell-specific immunity, and the effects of echinacea constituents alone and in combination on these same immune measures, in order to determine the potential for different constituent groups to synergize in their bioactivities.
-My research group is also studying the effects of cytochrome P450 metabolites of echinacea extracts and constituents on human T cell and monocyte/macrophage responses.
+Dr. Wenner's research interests are focused on the study of immunological activities of botanical medicines and other natural products.
+She is currently studying the immunomodulatory effects of distinct echinacea extracts on measures of innate and T cell-specific immunity, and the effects of echinacea constituents alone and in combination on these same immune measures, in order to determine the potential for different constituent groups to synergize in their bioactivities.
+Her research group is also studying the effects of cytochrome P450 metabolites of echinacea extracts and constituents on human T cell and monocyte/macrophage responses.

-I am also leading a study under the auspices of a NCCAM/NIH-funded Developmental Complementary and Alternative Medicine Research Center that is designed to determine the potential for a complex medicinal mushroom preparation from Trametes (Coriolus) versicolor to enhance anti-cancer immune responses, including NK cell activity, phagocytic activity and cytokine responses, and activity of immune cells in peripheral blood from healthy humans.
-For this study, we will also examine the potential for distinct fractions to synergize in modulation of these immune parameters.
+Dr. Wenner also leads a study under the auspices of a NCCAM/NIH-funded Developmental Complementary and Alternative Medicine Research Center that is designed to determine the potential for a complex medicinal mushroom preparation from Trametes (Coriolus) versicolor to enhance anti-cancer immune responses, including NK cell activity, phagocytic activity and cytokine responses, and activity of immune cells in peripheral blood from healthy humans.
+For this study, the group will also examine the potential for distinct fractions to synergize in modulation of these immune parameters.

 Dr. Wenner’s philosophy is to teach through active learning, sharing her enthusiasm and providing real-life examples relevant to the topics she teaches and researches.